renepacchaux/huntington-bank-pavilion/README.md

 #### Process

 Previous design decisions were unavailable to us.
-We took a status snapshot of our thinking on loose leaf paper.
+We took a status snapshot of our thinking on loose-leaf paper.

 At first glance, it seemed that the previous design effectiveness was buried under confusing search engine results.
 This was the beginning of our flow.

 Why there?
 As a UX Team, we wanted to make sure we were aware of the user frustrations at the very beginning.
-A mobile task may start with any number of circustances:
+A mobile task may start with any number of circumstances:

 \- a text
 \- a crowded room request